 - Enable Compression

-If your website is stuffed with large images which are eating up your website’s bandwidth, your website will load slowly, forever.
+If your website is stuffed with large images that are eating up your website’s bandwidth, your website will load slowly, forever.
 To do away with that, you need to compress images.
 Compressing them will take away their file size and at the same time, maintain the quality of the images.

 Here are a few Image Compression tools that can help you: